Seraphania/TAFE_Public/ICTPRG433-C#/week_2-programming-constructs/notes.md

 }
 ```
 Switch statements can be nested, although it is not recommended.
 `default:` can be placed anywhere in a switch statement, however the bottom is preferred (or the top, be consistent!) halfway through is not good.
+Break is used to exit each case in a switch statement, they are not needed for if statements.

 ___
 ## Resources